ICB-DCM/pyABC/doc/sampler.rst

-Start one machine, which is reachable by the machine running the pyABC main application and by the workers, a Redis server, specifying the location of the configuration file for redis and the port number:
+Start one machine, which is reachable by the machine running the pyABC main application and by the workers, a Redis server, specifying the location of the configuration file for redis server that you modify in the first step and the port number:

 .. code:: bash